-All you have to do is utilize an LLC formation service which will put their business information on the public register, keeping your personal information out of the hands of malicious people and securing your credit score and identity.
+All you have to do is use an LLC formation service, which will put their business information on the public register, keeping your personal information out of the hands of malicious people, and securing your credit score and identity.

 The third important advantage of a New Hampshire LLC versus a corporation is that it offers considerable tax benefits.

-The term “double taxation” refers to the fact that the profits earned by a corporation are first taxed at corporate rates and then the profits (which have already been taxed once) are further taxed when they are given to corporate shareholders in the form of dividends.
-So because the funds are taxed twice, it’s called “double taxation”.
+Double taxation refers to the fact that the profits earned by a corporation are first taxed at corporate rates and then the profits (which have already been taxed once) are further taxed when they are given to corporate shareholders in the form of dividends.

-You avoid double taxation entirely if you form a New Hampshire Limited Liability Company (LLC), however.
+You avoid double taxation entirely if you form a New Hampshire Limited Liability Company (LLC).

 The 2017 Tax Cuts and Jobs Act added something called the Qualified Business Income Deduction (QBID).
 This is a type of tax benefit specifically for LLCs.
-This means that on top of avoiding “double taxation”, New Hampshire LLC owners can save up to 20% on their taxes and that tax benefit won’t be available to you if you choose a different business type.
-A 20 percent tax discount is an excellent reason to choose to form a New Hampshire LLC.
+This means that on top of avoiding double taxation, New Hampshire LLC owners can save up to 20% on their taxes and that tax benefit won’t be available to you if you choose a different business type.
+A 20% tax discount is an excellent reason to choose to form a New Hampshire LLC.

 Now that you know what a Limited Liability Company (LLC) is and the advantages of owning an LLC, if you’re convinced that a New Hampshire LLC is the best structure for your business in New Hampshire, here are the steps to start an LLC in New Hampshire.

-*IMPORTANT* Some businesses will execute the LLC formation process for you if you feel you need assistance traversing the jungles of rigorous red tape required to start an LLC in New Hampshire, filing all of the necessary paperwork, forms, as well as preserving your privacy.
+*IMPORTANT* Some businesses will execute the LLC formation process for you if you need assistance traversing the jungles of rigorous red tape required to start an LLC in New Hampshire, filing all of the necessary paperwork and forms, as well as preserving your privacy.

 I’m referring to LLC formation services that can help you form an LLC in New Hampshire for as low as $0 plus the state filing fee (though ZenBusiness, at $49 plus the state filing fee, is my top-rated LLC formation service).

-Click here to read my guide on the best LLC service if you want some help with the red tape and files and also want the privacy protection that comes from an LLC formation service.
+Read my guide on the best LLC services if you want some help with the red tape and files and also want the privacy protection that comes from an LLC formation service.

 1. Obtain Certificate of Formation Form